 The other group of test subjects practiced relaxation techniques that were different and incompatible with mindfulness meditation.
 They chatted with each other, the leader of the group made jokes, and they were encouraged to ignore their bodies.

 Everybody said they felt better at the end of the three days, but biomedical testing by the researchers showed a marked difference between the two groups.
-Blood tests taken before the retreat and four months after showed a reduction in Interleukin-6, a biomarker linked to unhealthy inflammation — but only in the group that meditated.
+Blood tests taken before the retreat and four months after showed a reduction in Interleukin-6, a biomarker linked to unhealthy inflammation — but only in the meditating group.
 Furthermore, brain scans detected that the meditating group had better connectivity in parts of the brain associated with calmness and stress.

 "We've now seen that mindfulness meditation training can reduce inflammatory biomarkers in several initial studies, and this new work sheds light into what mindfulness training is doing to the brain to produce these inflammatory health benefits," David Creswell, lead author and associate professor of psychology at Carnegie Mellon University, told Carnegie Mellon University News.
 "We think that these brain changes provide a neurobiological marker for improved executive control and stress resilience, such that mindfulness meditation training improves your brain's ability to help you manage stress, and these changes improve a broad range of stress-related health outcomes, such as your inflammatory health."